gliu2k/SAP-Datasphere/Admin/Admin.md

 ## 3. SQL EndPoint (SQL Console or Database Explorer)
 It is a very useful tool that provides the access to the underlying HANA Cloud.
-You can turn on the trace, analyze the execution plan, and do all the troubleshooting at the HANA DB level.
+You can turn on the trace, analyze the execution plan, check the index server log and do all the troubleshooting at the HANA DB level.

 <pre>🚩 Since this is a trial version, I have to omit this part as well.
 But you can find the details in the below link.</pre>
 [Link](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-how-to-integrate-open-sql-procedures-in-a-task-chain/ba-p/13860628)